DNSBelgium/rdap/README.md

 The methods in DefaultXXXService ending in Impl can be overridden. rdap_level_0 rdapconformance will be set for you if you omit it.

-## Import Webconfig and ExceptionAdviceConfig
+## Import Webconfig, ExceptionAdviceConfig and ControllerConfig
 WebConfig contains spring mvc related configuration and will scan for the controller classes.
 You will need to import this configuration (spring @Import).
 See example further.

 Import ExceptionAdviceConfig to use the provided exception advice.

+Import ControllerConfig to scan for the controllers.
+Alternative for the ControllerConfig: add a @ComponentScan for the "be.dnsbelgium.rdap.controllers" package to your application.
+This last approach solves the problem that if you want to add @WebMvcTest tests to your application, all controllers are loaded (and consequently all services need to be mocked or present)

 ## Make sure you inject your implementation
 You can extend DefaultServiceConfig to provide your classes instead of the default implementation or create a new @Configuration to provide your own implementation of all services.